Aurora Cannabis Stock Plunges 18% After Q4 Earnings Call

 Martin was appointed earlier this month in replacement of interim CEO and Executive Chairman Michael Singer, and is the third CEO the company had in 2020, after the retirement of Terry Booth in February.

 "My focus is therefore to re-position the Canadian consumer business immediately.
-We look to expand beyond the value flower segment, leverage our capabilities in science and product innovation and put our effort on a finite number of emerging growth formats,” continued Martin
+We look to expand beyond the value flower segment, leverage our capabilities in science and product innovation and put our effort on a finite number of emerging growth formats,” said Martin.

 Aurora’s total net revenue of CA$72.1 million ($54.1 million) signified a 5% drop from the previous quarter.